-Heres the lowdown on what you must prove to recover for a damaged or destroyed tree, and how much money you can recover.
-(To learn more about particular situations involving trees and neighbors, see Nolos Trees and Neighbors FAQ.)
+Here's the lowdown on what you must prove to recover for a damaged or destroyed tree, and how much money you can recover.
+(To learn more about particular situations involving trees and neighbors, see Nolo's Trees and Neighbors FAQ.)

-In general, you must meet two requirements in order to have a legal right to compensation for a damaged tree.
+Ordinarily, you must meet two requirements in order to have a legal right to compensation for a damaged tree.

 Yes.
 If someone damages or destroys your tree, you can recover for the amount of your actual loss due to the injury or destruction of the tree.
 This recovery is available even if the damage was caused by an honest mistake.
 A final dollar figure for actual loss might include:

-Other states dont have a specific damages statute for intentional harm to trees.
-However, tree owners in these states might be able to sue for punitive damages (an extra amount over and above actual damages) if the conduct of the person who damaged the tree was especially outrageous or malicious.
+Some states have specific statutes that provide for additional damages if someone intentionally, on purpose, damages your tree.
+Even in other states, however, tree owners might be able to sue for punitive damages (an extra amount over and above actual damages) if the conduct of the person who damaged the tree was especially outrageous or malicious.